outaagunga/documentation/strategy-forex.md

 5. **Volume Confirmation**

-   * Volume exceeds the 20-period SMA at least once within the last 3–5 bars, OR Average volume during the expansion-to-walk phase is greater than the prior squeeze average
+   * Volume exceeds the 20-period SMA for at least 2 bars within the last 3–5 bars, avoiding single-bar volume spikes, OR Average volume during the expansion-to-walk phase is greater than the prior squeeze average

 **Action:**
 → Enter **LONG** in the direction of the band walk
 → Set Initial Stop-Loss at the Middle Band (20 EMA) or Y × ATR from entry (e.g., Y = 1.2), whichever results in a wider stop to account for volatility.
-Trail the stop-loss manually at the 20 EMA or Move to Break-even once price closes above SD2
+Trail the stop-loss manually at the 20 EMA or Move to Break-even only after a pullback holds above the SD1 band following a close beyond SD2

 ### **SHORT Setup**